LFGfg/TransDex/README.md

 ```bash
 cd /policy_ws/src/VTFusion/src/
 ```
-The code for the dataset and model of the policy can be found in `./VTFusion_dataset.py` and `./FusionNetwork.py`.
+The code for the dataset processing and model of the policy can be found in `./VTFusion_dataset.py` and `./FusionNetwork.py`.
+Users can collect manipulation dataset through **your own robotic system**.

-⚠️ Before training the policy, please ensure:
+👆 Before training the policy, please ensure:
 1. The pre-trained encoder weight file is located under `pretrain_pointencoder/ckpt.pth`.
 2. Manipulation dataset is placed under `../data_record/`, and edit the `task_name` in the config file `config/config.yaml`.
 3. Put the URDF file of the robot in `/policy_ws/src/LeftArmHandURDFV3`.